D-SehKim/NomNom/README.md

 The link is [https://nomnom-app-040d7eb8feb7.herokuapp.com/](https://nomnom-app-040d7eb8feb7.herokuapp.com/)

 (Please note that all accounts have been reset after Dec.
 10 2025 due to some final touches we were adding.
-We're sorry for any confusion or dismay this may have caused.)
+We're sorry for any confusion this may have caused.)

 ---